Dining Etiquette – How to be a Hospitable Host

 - Ensure that the conversation runs smoothly, and steer it to neutral topics should it become heated by a controversial discussion.

 - If a guest presents you with wine or food, this is a gift to you.
 It is understood that you have already provided for the meal.

 - To ask if your guests would like more of a dish, ask “Would you like some….”, rather than “Would you like some more…”.

 - Never allow a guest to drive home if you have a concern about alcohol consumption.

 Dining Etiquette As a Host at a Restaurant or Club:

-Karen Brunger is a Certified Image Professional, and President of International Image Institute Inc.
+Karen Brunger is author of ‘Are You Minding Your Manners – New Etiquette for a New Age’, a Certified Image Professional, and President of International Image Institute Inc.